Mazurr/ADI/README.md

 # ADI

-Simple voice assistant in polish
+Simple voice assistant in polish (not working yet)

 ## TODO